Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 XSkin integration?
 Use Tac Armory UI inventory images
-Different layout so there's more space for the soldier's inventory list Hide shortcut when removing a soldier from squad Replace IsWeaponAllowedByClass by IsWeaponAllowedByClass_CH
+Different layout so there's more space for the soldier's inventory list Hide shortcut when removing a soldier from squad in vanilla squad select Replace IsWeaponAllowedByClass by IsWeaponAllowedByClass_CH

 KNOWN ISSUES